Tera-Shiraneko/lazy-steroids/Readme.md

 | `/8 lazy notify` | To receive a notification with your current rootbeer amount after using it. | Disabled by default. |
 | `/8 lazy debug` | To show skill and zone id's after skill usage or teleport in your toolbox chat. | Disabled by default. |

+- If you got notifications enabled you'll also receive warnings if the module can't find any brooch and or rootbeer to use.

 ---

 ### Interface Commands